Convexity in hierarchically hyperbolic spaces: Introduction

 Heuristically, a hierarchically hyperbolic space consists of a metric space ${X}$ with an associated collection of hyperbolic spaces $\mf{S}$, such that for each space $Z$ in $\mf{S}$, there is a projection map $ X \rightarrow Z$.
 The philosophy of hierarchically hyperbolic spaces is that one can study the coarse geometry of $X$ by studying the projection of $X$ to each of the spaces in $\mf{S}$.
 In this paper, we shall consider hierarchically hyperbolic spaces satisfying the \emph{bounded domain dichotomy}: a minor regularity condition requiring every space in $\mf{S}$ to have either infinite or uniformly bounded diameter.
-The bounded domain dichotomy is satisfied by all of the examples of hierarchically hyperbolic spaces given above and more broadly by all hierarchically hyperbolic groups.\\
+The bounded domain dichotomy simplifies the statements and proofs of our results while being satisfied by all of the examples of hierarchically hyperbolic spaces given above and more broadly by all hierarchically hyperbolic groups.\\

 \textbf{Equivalent conditions to being {\sqc}.} The main goal of this paper is to provide several equivalent conditions for a subset of a hierarchically hyperbolic space to be {\sqc}.
 A major theme is that several different notions of convexity that coincide with being quasiconvex in a hyperbolic space, coincide with being {\sqc} in a hierarchically hyperbolic spaces.
 One such notion of convexity is that of contracting subsets.
 A subset $Y\subseteq X$ of a quasi-geodesic space is \emph{contracting} if there exists a coarsely Lipschitz retraction $r\colon X \rightarrow Y$ under which large balls far from $Y$ have images with uniformly bounded diameter.
 Being contracting generalizes the strong contracting behavior of the closest point projection onto a convex subset of the hyperbolic plane.
 In general, {\sqc} subsets are not contracting (see Example \ref{ex:quasiconvex_not_contracting}), however these two notions of convexity tend to agree in the presence of non-positive curvature.
-Indeed, it is a classical fact that a subset of a hyperbolic space is {\sqc} if and only if it is contracting; Genevois recently established that the same is true for subsets of a CAT(0) cube complex \cite{Genevois2017}.
+Indeed, it is a classical fact that a subset of a hyperbolic space is {\sqc} if and only if it is contracting; the same is true for subsets of a CAT(0) cube complex \cite{Genevois_Hyp_in_CAT(0),CS_Boundary}.
 The first of our equivalent condition is to extend these results to hierarchically hyperbolic spaces.

 \begin{thmi}[{\SQC} and contracting are equivalent] Let ${X}$ be a hierarchically hyperbolic space with the bounded domain dichotomy.
 A subset $Y \subseteq {X}$ is {\sqc} if and only if $Y$ is contracting. \end{thmi}